liguowang/cpgtools/README.md

 #### Binomial vs Quasi-binomial

-Compared to the binomial distribution, the quasi-binomial distribution has an extra parameter that attempts to describe additional variance in the data that cannot be explained by a Binomial distribution alone.
+Compared to the binomial distribution, the quasi-binomial distribution has an extra parameter that attempts to capture the additional variance that cannot be explained by a Binomial distribution alone.
 Therefore, quasi-binomial fits the data better than binomial.
 ![logit Pvalue distribution](https://github.com/liguowang/cpgtools/blob/master/img/logit_bin_pvalue_dist.png)